-You need an electrical permit any time electrical wiring is installed, altered, extended, or connected to any electrical equipment.
-As long as the circuit wasn’t altered or changed, and met the code at the time of installation, you don't need an electrical permit to replace:
+You need an electrical permit any time electrical wiring is installed, altered, extended, or connected to any electrical equipment, including signs.

-You may not need a permit for some residential and minimally-sized communications systems.
+You may not need a permit for some residential or minimally-sized low-voltage systems.

-The professional who applies for electrical permits must have a state of Washington electrical contractor’s license and a City of Seattle business license.
-Find more information about contractor licensing from the Washington Department of Labor & Industries and the Guide to Seattle's Business License & Taxes.
-Homeowners may do their own work, as long as they both own and occupy the home they’re working on.
+Any professional applying for electrical permits must have a Washington State electrical contractor’s license and a Seattle business license.
+Property owners may do their own work when they own and occupy the property they’re working on.

-Our fees vary depending on what you are installing or altering.
+Our fees depend on what you are installing or altering.

-We issue many electrical permits over the counter, on the same day that you apply.
-You can apply online and print your permit immediately, or visit us at the Applicant Services Center.
-If your permit requires plan review, our turnaround times depend on the accuracy and completeness of your plans, and how many plans are in the review queue.
+We issue many electrical permits on the same day that you apply online.
+If your permit requires plan review, our turnaround times depend on the accuracy and completeness of your plans, and the number of plans that are in the review queue.
 It will take a few weeks before we issue your permit if you don't need to make corrections.

 Read our Tips.
 Read our Tips for information to help you complete your project.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
-These are the most common agencies you may need to work with for your permit type:
+These are the most common agencies you may need to work with for your electrical permit:

 If your permit does not require plan review:

-If your permit requires review, our electrical plan reviewers will notify if you if plan corrections are needed.
-We’ll issue your permit after you make all corrections.
+If your permit requires review, our electrical plan reviewers will issue your permit when your plans meet all our code.